varigence/docs/bimlflex/user-guide/deployment-guide.md

 ![Sample Metadata](images/bimlflex-ss-v5-excel-create-sample-metadata.png "Sample Metadata")

 As the demo source is one of the sample sources it is possible to take a shortcut through the sample metadata.
-Once the sample metadata is created it can directly connect to the AdventureWorks LT Source to get the required source metadata.
+Once the sample metadata is created it can directly connect to the AdventureWorksLT Source to get the required source metadata.

 ### Step 3, load metadata